Felipe and Letizia in USA

 Chicago’s Mayor, Richard M. Daley and his wife Maggie Daley, hosted a lunch for the Prince and Princess at Jay Pritzker Pavilion.

-Prior to returning to Madrid, Prince Felipe and Princess Letizia met with the Spaniards living in Chicago, to celebrate, beforehand, the Spanish National Day which will be celebrated in Spain on Monday 12 October.Filed under Spanish Royals
+Prior to returning to Madrid, Prince Felipe and Princess Letizia met with the Spaniards living in Chicago, to celebrate, beforehand, the Spanish National Day which will be celebrated in Spain on Monday 12 October.Filed under Spain

-Tagged Official Visit, The Prince of Asturias, The Princess of Asturias, United States of America.
+Tagged Felipe VI of Spain, Official Visit, Queen Letizia of Spain, United States of America.